A raw, Plum Banana Cheesecake made with fruit and nuts. Sinfully smooth and subtly sweet, but filled with whole ingredients and perfect for summer!

 This past weekend was my dad’s birthday, which means, time for carrot cake!
 Usually, my mom buys a non-vegan carrot cake to share with the rest of the family, but we decided that I would make some mini-cakes with my new mini springform pans for us.
 I’m still tweaking the recipe, which is a lighter version of one that I used a couple of years ago.
 We shared one of the mini-cakes after a dinner of Chinese take-out (classy, no?), and it really hit the spot.

 Unfortunately, our amazing weather has decided to actually become Summery, so temperatures have risen about 10-15 degrees.
-Naturally, I’m trying to stay away from the oven, so I’ve utilized my mini cake pans once again and made some raw cheesecake for you!
+Naturally, I’m trying to stay away from the oven, so I’ve utilized my mini cake pans once again and made some Raw Plum Banana Cheesecake for you!
 Raw desserts are some of my favorite to make because it usually consists of soaking, blending, pressing and freezing.
 Then, ta-dah!
-A beautiful and healthier dessert for you to (maybe) share with your loved ones.
+A beautiful and healthier dessert for you to (maybe) share with your loved ones. 😉

 - Water for Soaking

-- 2 T. Maple Syrup or Agave Nectar
+- 2 tablespoons Maple Syrup or Agave Nectar

 - Water for Soaking